ihsingh2/molecular-modeling/a1/README.md

 The boat form is thus less stable than the chair form.
 The energy difference calculated to be 25.46kJ/mol is close to the theoretical value of 23kJ/mol ([source](https://chem.libretexts.org/Bookshelves/Organic_Chemistry/Organic_Chemistry_(Morsch_et_al.)/04%3A_Organic_Compounds_-_Cycloalkanes_and_their_Stereochemistry/4.05%3A_Conformations_of_Cyclohexane#:~:text=not%20completely%20staggered.-,Though%20more%20stable,.,-A%20twist-boat)).

-## Question 4
+# Question 4

-Calculate the vibrational spectrum of Acetaldehyde, obtain the experimental spectrum and compare the two.
+**Calculate the vibrational spectrum of Acetaldehyde, obtain the experimental spectrum and compare the two.**

 <img src="q4/acetaldehyde.png" height="125"/>

-### Vibrational Spectrum
+## Vibrational Spectrum

 ![q4/1.png](q4/1.png)

 ![q4/2.png](q4/2.png)

-### Experimental Spectrum
+## Experimental Spectrum

 ![q4/3.png](q4/3.png)

 ![q4/4.png](q4/4.png)

-Images from top to bottom: Experimental IR Spectrum, Raman Activity Spectrum (Source: https://cdnsciencepub.com/doi/pdf/10.1139/v56-141).
+Images from top to bottom: Experimental IR Spectrum, Raman Activity Spectrum ([source](https://cdnsciencepub.com/doi/pdf/10.1139/v56-141)).

-### Comparision
+## Comparision

 We notice several common peaks in the vibrational and experimental spectra, e.g. around $2200cm^{-1}$ and $3500cm^{-1}$ for the IR spectrum, around $500cm^{-1}, 900cm^{-1}, 1100cm^{-1}, 1700cm^{-1}$ for the Raman spectrum.